 The Fund Administration Fee explained

 RDR regulations require an investment service such as ours to charge you directly for the administration services we provide.
-We’ve therefore introduced the Fund Administration Fee for the funds you hold with us.
+We therefore charge a Fund Administration Fee for the funds you hold with us.

-From 1 January 2016 we will no longer receive any trail commission and all fund holdings will be liable to the Fund Administration Fee.
+From 1 January 2016 we no longer receive any trail commission from fund managers and all fund holdings are liable for the Fund Administration Fee.

 The Fund Administration Fee is calculated quarterly on 31 January, 30 April, 30 June and 31 October each year.
 You’ll always receive a notification telling you the amount due before the charge is applied 14 working days later.